deltadefi-protocol/gov/hydra-trading-infrastructure-budget/info-action.md

 - **Instant, predictable fills** for API and bot-driven strategies; or
 - **Professional market-makers and arbitrageurs** who expect CEX-like order-book behaviour.

-DeltaDeFi is designed to fill this gap: a **Hydra-based, low-latency order-book** with **tight spreads, fast matching** and **first-class API support**, so that ADA and CNT liquidity can be deployed efficiently and Cardano can compete more directly with order-book venues on other chains and on CEXs.
+DeltaDeFi is designed to fill this gap as a **Hydra-based, low-latency order-book** with tight spreads, fast matching and first-class API support, so that ADA and CNT liquidity can be deployed efficiently and Cardano can compete more directly with order-book venues on other chains and on CEXs.

-A performant, observable exchange is therefore not just another dApp, but part of Cardano’s **core infrastructure**.
-It supports the Constitution’s emphasis on **future development of the ecosystem** by making Cardano a more attractive base layer for capital, traders, and applications built around ADA and CNTs.
+A performant, observable exchange is therefore not just another dApp, but part of Cardano's **core infrastructure**.
+It supports the Constitution's emphasis on **future development of the ecosystem** by making Cardano a more attractive base layer for capital, traders, and applications built around ADA and CNTs.

 ## Why Hydra and why DeltaDeFi

 Hydra offers the latency and UX profile needed for modern trading but is still under-represented in production-grade, user-facing protocols.
-DeltaDeFi is:

-- A **Hydra-based, low-latency order-book DEX** already live in beta on mainnet;
-- Built by a team with an existing track record in:
-  - high-frequency trading tooling,
-  - Cardano SDKs and infrastructure, and
-  - Project Catalyst delivery; and
-- Focused on **spot trading and API-driven participants**, where reliable execution and transparent metrics matter most.
+DeltaDeFi is a **Hydra-based, low-latency order-book DEX** already live in beta on mainnet, built by a team with an existing track record in high-frequency trading tooling, Cardano SDKs and infrastructure, and Project Catalyst delivery, and focused on spot trading and API-driven participants where reliable execution and transparent metrics matter most.

 Earlier Project Catalyst funding helped bootstrap the current codebase and beta deployment with relatively modest budgets.
 This proposal is intended to take that work from "working beta" to **robust, measurable infrastructure** for the whole ecosystem.

-## Team Backgroun
+## Team Background

-DeltaDeFi is built by the same team behind **SIDAN Lab**, with a multi-year track record in the Cardano ecosystem:
+DeltaDeFi is built by the same team behind **SIDAN Lab**, with a multi-year track record in the Cardano ecosystem.

 - **MeshJS Core Maintainers**: The team maintains [MeshJS](https://meshjs.dev), the largest TypeScript SDK in the Cardano ecosystem, used by numerous dApps and developers for wallet integration, transaction building, and smart contract interaction.
 - **Stake Pool Operators & DReps**: Single SPO (SIDAN) since 2021 and an active DRep in Cardano governance.